React Refs Management Guide

 Real-World Example: Mouse Events with RefContext

-Here's a practical example showing how RefContext enables high-performance mouse tracking with zero React re-renders:
+RefContext enables high-performance mouse tracking with zero React re-renders through direct DOM manipulation.

 import { createRefContext } from '@context-action/react';